 Job Security

 The term “job security” is about to be thrown around a lot.
 With all the economic troubles going on right now, it’s likely that increasing numbers of people will feel that their job is on the line.
-Just look at Meta, who laid off over 11,000 employees this week alone.
 For HR teams everywhere, it’s vital to handle this sensitive issue correctly, for the sake of both the employees and the organization.

 What Is Job Security?